mahmoudimus/ac/docs/public/developing/operations.md

 your add-ons to scale horizontally.

 Existing cloud providers can help you scale your implementations.
-One example of such providers is [Heroku](http://www.heroku.com), a cloud application platform that can host applications developed in Java, Node.js, Pyton, Ruby, Scala or Closure.
+One example of such providers is [Heroku](http://www.heroku.com), a cloud application platform that can host applications developed in Java, Node.js, Pyton, Ruby, Scala or Clojure.
 Heroku leverages [Amazon AWS](http://www.aws.amazon.com) (Amazon Web Services) technology, and mostly supports horizontal scaling.
 Other examples or world-class platforms include the [Google Cloud Platform](http://cloud.google.com) and [Salesforce One](http://www.salesforce.com/salesforce1/).